Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-In Fig.~6 of the main paper, we visualize the correlation graph similarities among different GMs and the relationship between graph node classification and GM correlation graph similarity for GMs in the first and second test set.
-In this section, we offer a similar visualization (\textit{e.g.,} Fig.~\ref{fig:GM_dependent_matrix_v2} and Fig.~\ref{fig:histogram_v2}) for other test sets.
-In main paper's Sec~3.4, we use $n$ graph nodes for each continuous hyperparameter and $n$ is set as $3$.
+\Paragraph{Implementation Details for Detection and Attributions} We validate GTC's effectiveness in capturing the generation trace in Fig.~\ref{fig:application}.
+Specifically, Fig.~\ref{fig:apply_GTC_on_detection} shows the detailed implementation.
+We employ FC layers to convert output feature $\mathbf{f} \in \mathbb{R}^{2048}$ to $\mathbf{f}_{det.} \in \mathbb{R}^{2}$ and $\mathbf{f}_{att.} \in \mathbb{R}^{5}$ for CNN-generated image detection and image attribution respectively. \Section{Additional Results} We report detailed performance on RED$116$ via Tab.~\ref{tab:red_116_supp}, demonstrating that our proposed LGPN achieves the best performance on both datasets.
+Also, in Fig.~\ref{fig:GM_dependent_matrix} of the main paper, we visualize the correlation graph similarities among different GMs in the first test set.
+In this section, we offer a similar visualization (\textit{e.g.,} Fig.~\ref{fig:GM_dependent_matrix_v2} of the supplementary) for other test sets.
+In the main paper's Sec~\ref{sec:method_train}, we use $n$ graph nodes for each continuous hyperparameter and $n$ is set as $3$.
 Tab.~\ref{tab:diff_interval} shows the advantage of choice, which shows the lowest $\mathcal{L}_1$ regression error is achieved when $n$ is $3$.

-Furthermore, in addition to Tab.~2 and 3 of the main paper, we provide the CNN-generated image detection performance measured by Accuracy in Tab.~\ref{tab:detection_acc} and \ref{tab:detection_acc_v2}.